bilias/rqwatch/ROADMAP.md

 - Search users
 - Search aliases
 - Login as user
-- Exclude emails from notifications
+- Exclude emails from notifications.
+This might work with aliases of an account with disabled notifications

 ## Features bellow might be implemented